Schedule Free Consultation

 Punitive Damages

-In cases where the defendant’s conduct is deemed particularly egregious, a plaintiff may be awarded punitive damages on top of any compensatory damages.
+In cases where the defendant’s conduct is deemed particularly egregious, plaintiffs may be awarded punitive damages on top of any compensatory damages in their personal injury settlements.
 This money may be included to punish the defendants for intentionally harmful or careless behavior and discourage others from committing similar acts.
 Punitive damages are always taxable.

 Interest

 California may have court rules that add interest to the verdict for the length of time your case has been pending.
-The amount of compensation received in a personal injury settlement attributed to interest is generally taxable.
+The amount of compensation received in personal injury settlements attributed to interest is generally taxable.

 Contact the Experienced Personal Injury Lawyers at Danko Meredith

-Tax law is a complex subject, and the laws governing personal injury settlements and related taxes can be especially tricky.
-Because thousands of dollars could be at stake, you need a lawyer who can help you allocate your settlement so that you have to pay as little in taxes as possible.
+Tax laws are a complex subject, and the laws governing personal injury settlements and related California taxes can be especially tricky.
+Because thousands of dollars could be at stake, you need a lawyer who can help you allocate your personal injury settlement so that you have to pay as little in taxes as possible.
 Fortunately, the experienced attorneys at Danko Meredith are here to assist you.